In 2017, we celebrated 20 years as Workplace Learning PEI!

 Over the years we have built effective partnerships with many service delivery organizations, industry groups and businesses on PEI – all working together to help Islanders and those new to PEI, become fully contributing members of the Island economy.

 There are many stories to tell of successful workforce development initiatives and positive changes in people’s lives.
-We are particularly proud of the skills development work we have been doing, since 2010, with Prince Edward Island’s Indigenous population.
+We are particularly proud of the skills development work we have been doing, since 2010, with Indigenous people on Prince Edward Island.

-Our business services now reflect our expertise in Human Resource Development – from training needs assessment to the design and the roll out of learning management systems and everything in between.
+Our business services now reflect our expertise in Human Resource Development – from supervisor training/coaching to training needs assessment and everything in between.

 We haven’t forgotten our roots in Essential Skills.
 Strong foundational skills are the basis of a thriving workforce and a critical element of a successful human resource development plan.